Process recurring UK payments

 The following are the requirements for processing payments with variable amounts:

-- The first capture transaction cannot occur earlier than five days after the mandate is established, as the mandate needs time for bank confirmation.
-Attempts before this period may fail.
+- Lead Time: The first capture cannot occur earlier than five days after the mandate is established.

-- You must send an email notification to the user before calling the capture transaction API.
+- Notification: You must send an email notification to the user before calling the capture API.
 This email must clearly state the date and amount of the upcoming transaction.

 Representment

-If a Direct Debit transaction fails, usually due to insufficient funds, you can attempt a representment (or retry).
-The following are the requirements for representment:
+If a transaction fails (usually due to insufficient funds), you can attempt a representment.

 - You must enable representment in your configuration.